-To ta ake part in this study you must: ~ Be able to give informed consent and follow the study procedures. ~ Be aged 18 - 60 years, inclusive. \ Have a BMI (Body Mass Index) between 18.0 kg/m2 - 32.0 kg/m2 You cannot take part in this study if you: × Are pregnant or breastfeeding, or plan to become pregnant between now and the end of study. × Have taken any herbal/dietary supplements, over-the-counter medications, or prescription medications (except contraception and paracetamol) within 14 days prior to your Day 1 dosing, through the end of the study. × Have a history of drug or alcohol abuse within 3 years prior to screening. × Have a history of a significant medical problem, mental health problem or severe allergy, including Gilbert's Syndrome. × Have donated or lost more than 500mL of blood within 60 days prior to screening, or donated plasma within 7 days prior to Screening, or plans to donate blood or plasma through end of study. × Have used any nicotine or nicotine containing products (including vaping products) within 90 days prior to Day 1 dosing or are unwilling to abstain from tobacco and nicotine-containing products through end of study. × Have had cancer in the last 5 years, with exceptions - please ask the study doctor × Have received an investigational agent within the last 30 days prior to dosing.
+To take part in this study you must:

+~ Be able to give informed consent and follow the study procedures.

+~ Be aged 18 - 60 years, inclusive.

+~ Have a BMI (Body Mass Index) between 18.0 kg/m2 - 32.0 kg/m2, inclusive

+You cannot take part in this study if you:

+You cannot take part in this study if you: × Are pregnant or breastfeeding, or plan to become pregnant between now and end of study. × Have taken any herbal/dietary supplements, over-the-counter medications, or prescription medications within 14 days prior to your first dosing day, through the end of the study. × Have a history of drug or alcohol abuse within 3 years prior to screening. × Have a history of a significant medical problem, mental health problem or severe allergy, including acid reflux requiring acid reducing treatment. × Have donated or lost more than 500mL of blood within 60 days prior to screening, or donated plasma within 7 days prior to Screening, or plans to donate blood or plasma through end of study. × Have used any nicotine or nicotine containing products (including vaping products) within 90 days prior to dosing or are unwilling to abstain from tobacco and nicotine-containing products through end of study. × Have had cancer in the last 5 years, with exceptions - please ask the study doctor × Have received an investigational agent within the last 30 days prior to dosing.
 Please inform your study doctor of all recent use of investigational agents. × Have an illness (such as the flu, common cold or COVID-19) within 5 days prior to receiving your dose of investigational medicine